Heatblur-Simulations/f-4e-manual/src/systems/nav_com/flight_director_group.md

 And in NAV COMP mode, magnetic and relative bearing and range are provided to the destination set in the navigation computer.

-## Mode Selector Knob
+## Mode Selector Knob (MODE)

-The Mode Selector Knob controls the remaining informational displays on the HSI, as well as the pitch and bank steering bars on the ADI.
+The Mode Selector Knob controls the remaining informational displays on the HSI (outer knob), as well as the pitch and bank steering bars on the ADI (inner knob labelled FD).
 The mode selector knob operates independently from the bearing pointer and range indicator, and the selector positions are VOR/ILS, TAC, NAV COMP, and HDG.
 Navigation modes set by this knob will be indicated by an illuminated word message when the instrument